Part of the reason for starting Hard Bar was to try to do ‘the right thing’

 Every time we go out in the mountains we see how fast the glaciers are melting.
 The difference just in the time we’ve been in Chamonix is huge.

 The impact of processed sugar is something we feel.
 The effect it has on children is very obvious.

 Consumption for its own sake is not meaningful or fulfilling, serving only to prop up an arbitrary GDP number which seems to have distracted from the humanity of being human.

-All of this seems pretty grandiose for two guys peddling ‘energy’ bars huh.
+All of this seems pretty grandiose for a company peddling ‘energy’ bars huh.
 In some ways of course it is.
 But is also informs the small choices we make and direction we are travelling in.

 Minimise waste, minimise packaging, maximise taste, maximise nutritional value.

-As a starting point, we are very excited and proud to be working with some producers and suppliers that are as concerned as we are about doing the right thing.
+As a starting point, we are very excited and proud to be working with some producers and suppliers that are as concerned as we are about doing the right thing as we are.
 All our ingredients are organic.
-As many as possible are fair trade.
+And are fair trade whenever possible.

 Apples & Almonds

 Mountain fruits is one such company. https://www.mfc-fairtrade.com/